Blinx 2: Masters of Time and Space: Reception

-Reviewers noted that, despite the game being titled Blinx 2, Blinx himself was only featured on the cover art and in a few cutscenes; custom characters modified through the in-game character creator were playable instead.
+Reviewers noted that, despite the game being titled Blinx 2 and being featured on the box art cover, Blinx himself was only featured on the cover art and in a few cutscenes; custom characters modified through the in-game character creator were playable instead.
 Gamespot in its review called this the "weirdest thing" about the game.
 Other reviewers, however, saw this as a positive, with GameZone calling it a "nifty feature", and Eurogamer noting it as "one of a few clever additions" to the game.